jenkinsci/report-generic-chart-column-plugin/README.md

 Is what yoy usually end with

 #### Named queries
-As it maybe boring and error prone to keep repeating compelx equations, you can set the equation in the global settings and then just call it via its name - even with different parameters.
+As it maybe boring and error-prone to keep repeating compelx equations, you can set the equation in the global settings and then just call it via its name - even with different parameters.

 There are same named queries  already embedded: https://github.com/jenkinsci/report-generic-chart-column-plugin/blob/master/src/main/resources/io/jenkins/plugins/genericchart/presetEquations